 And while most of them would be happy to plop down on the couch and go full zombie watching TV, that’s not exactly going to get me my Mother of the Year trophy.

 And like the old saying, “if you can’t beat ’em, join ’em” – it seems the best way to entertain my kids is to invite them to participate in cooking.

-It might get messy, and cooking with kids won’t always be easy, but it will make wonderful memories for you and your children to share.
-From baby to elementary schooler, there are many easy ways to integrate kids of all ages into meal prep.
+It might get messy, and these tips for cooking with kids won’t always be easy, but it will make wonderful memories for you and your children to share.
+From baby to elementary schooler, there are many easy ways to get your kids involved in making dinner right alongside you.

 This post contains affiliate links.
 You can read more at our disclosure page.
 Thanks for supporting The Salty Mamas!

 Okay, so maybe teeny tinys can’t be THAT actively involved, but it’s never too young to expose them to cooking!
 My kids that loved being worn could easily hang out in their carriers while I chopped and prepped.

 Sometimes, I could even wear them for the entire cooking process.
 When I couldn’t, I often brought in a little bouncer chair so they could still be close and watch what was going on.
 (Pro tip: give them whisk or spoon to play with while you work!)